Skip to content

 Data path✅ DirectThrough Flexify servers

 With Flexify, your storage credentials are stored on their servers and your data may transit through Flexify-managed infrastructure.
-For regulated industries, sensitive media archives, or personal data - this introduces a third-party dependency and potential compliance exposure.
+For regulated industries, sensitive media archives, or personal data, this introduces a third-party dependency and potential compliance exposure.

 Blober eliminates this concern entirely:

-• Credentials never leave your machine - no third-party vault, no OAuth token stored in a SaaS dashboard
+• Credentials never leave your machine.
+No third-party vault, no OAuth token stored in a SaaS dashboard

 • Data flows directly between your local machine and each cloud provider